dawex/sigourney/README.md

 #### Configure the JSON Web Key (JWK)

 If necessary, the library also provide a way to generate :
-- a JWK containing a key pair (private and public RSA keys)
+- a JWK containing a key pair (private and public keys, using RSA or Elliptic curve algorithms)
 - a self-signed X.509 certificate

 ```java